chsiva/Docker/README.md

     And we are also implementing advanced deployment techniques like blue green Canary.

 # jenkins, github, docker
-So basically for the source code repository I have been using Bitbucket so when our dollar per checks in accord with source code repository hi got a chance to integrate that within Jenkins and basically in order to trigger that action I have used like web hooks.
-So once we build the package using like Maven POM as I've been working with Java based application so I have used like Gen plugin for automated testing.
-And once it has been successfully done have been integrated that within sonar cube in order to build out the code coverage static analysis in order to come up with a better quality code.
-And then we usually regenerate like jaren var file storing that with an artifactory like Nexus Far more than I've been getting that on top of target environments.
+So basically for the source code repository(GitHUb), integrate that within Jenkins and basically in order to trigger that action I have used like web hooks.
+So once we build the package using like Maven.
+I've been working with Java based application so I have used like Gen plugin for automated testing.
+And once it has been successfully done.
+Then ntegrated that within sonar cube in order to build out the code coverage static analysis in order to come up with a better quality code.

 # Yes, I have managed like the environment variable choosing like shared libraries across like multiple projects.
-As part of like dependencies and also creating a     custom library from scratch within Jenkins
+As part of like dependencies and also creating a     custom library from scratch within Jenkins.

 # in my last assignment have been dockerized most of the Spring Boot applications and middleware applications like j boss, Tomcat Apache for configuration changes     and a production part so that when I've used like dockerfile in order to achieve that,